codingfriend1/vite-plugin-markdownify/README.md

 # vite-plugin-markdownify

-`vite-plugin-markdownify` is a Vite plugin for converting Markdown files into HTML pages using a template.
-It also injects metadata and static site navigation data into your application.
-It's a simple tool for generating static websites with Markdown and Vite.
+`vite-plugin-markdownify` is a Vite plugin for converting markdown files to static html files using an html template and outputting them to a folder.
+It also injects metadata and static site navigation data into your pages.
+It's a simple tool for generating incredibly fast static websites with Markdown and Vite.

 ## Features